-While it is sometimes called the soft side of change, managing the people side of a change is often the most challenging and critical component of an organizational transformation.
+Although it is sometimes called the soft side of change, managing the people side of a change is often the most challenging and critical component of an organizational transformation.

-Change management is the process, tools and techniques to manage the people side of change to achieve its required business outcomes.
-It is the systematic management of employee engagement and adoption when the organization changes how work will be done.
+Change management comprises the processes, tools and techniques used to manage the people side of change and achieve desired business outcomes.
 Ultimately, change management focuses on how to help employees embrace, adopt and utilize a change in their day-to-day work.
 Change management is both a process and a competency.

-For senior leaders, change management competency means being an effective sponsor of change and demonstrating their own as well as the organization’s commitment to the change (read more about the sponsor role and training).
-For frontline supervisors, competency is related to coaching direct reports through their own change journey (read more about the supervisor role and training).
-While competency varies depending on one’s relationship to change, organizations are more effective and successful when they build change management competencies throughout their ranks.
+For senior leaders, change management competency means being an effective sponsor of change and demonstrating commitment to the change, both individually and organizationally.
+For front-line supervisors, competency relates to coaching direct reports through their own change journey.
+Although competency varies according your relationship to change, organizations are more effective and successful when they build change management competencies throughout their ranks.

 There are numerous reasons to employ effective change management on both large- and small-scale efforts.
 Here are three main reasons to employ change management:

 It is easy to fall into the trap of thinking about change exclusively from an organizational perspective.
-When one thinks about a merger or acquisition, they can focus on financial structuring, data and system integration and physical location changes.
-However, organizational change of any kind actually occurs one person at a time.
-Success of an organization effort only occurs when Adam and Betty and Charles and Deborah (for example) do their jobs differently.
+When you consider a merger or acquisition, you can focus on financial structuring, data and system integration, and physical location changes.
+However, organizational change of any kind occurs one person at a time.
+Success of an organization-wide effort only occurs when Andre, Becky, Carlos and Dharma do their jobs differently.

 In other words, projects with excellent change management were six times more likely to meet objectives than those with poor change management.
-Regardless of the change at hand, focusing on the people side of change increases the likelihood of being successful.
-Additionally, Prosci’s research shows a direct correlation between effective change management and staying on schedule and on budget.
+What may be most enlightening about the research is that poor change management correlates with better success than none at all.

 Effectively managing change requires two perspectives: an individual perspective and an organizational perspective.